Distinctive Brand Assets

 Stand Out Physically

-With 30,000+ items in an average supermarket, standing out has never been more important on-shelf or online.
-DBAs improve how easily your brand is found making your brand more likely to be bought.
+With 30,000+ items in an average supermarket, standing out has never been more important on-shelf and online.
+Distinctive assets improve how easily your brand is found, ultimately making your brand more likely to be bought.
 On a packed shelf, distinctive assets help brands stand out through the clutter.
-Think of the way a distinctive pack & product such as Kikkoman Soy sauce draws your eye and you almost subconsciously add it to your basket.
+Think of how a distinctive pack and product such as Kikkoman Soy sauce draws your eye, and you almost subconsciously add it to your basket.
 Or why a familiar cereal pack owns part of the fixture due to their strong colour.
 Or why you ask the waiter for an Aperol Spritz after noticing it on the table over.
-These are Distinctive Brand Assets in action.
+These are distinctive assets in action.

 Stand Out Mentally

-They improve how easily your brand comes to mind.
-They create shortcuts (mental heuristics) for consumers, the vast majority of whom neither care nor know anything about brands in the way marketers do.
-They create more dimensions for how brands come to mind in purchase and consumption occasions.
-A study by Kantar Brand Z found brands with the strongest assets are on average 52% more ‘salient’ than their rivals i.e. they are much more likely to spring to mind when consumers are shopping within the category.
-Think of how a Corona comes to mind at a beach bar thanks to the lime.
+On average, brands with strong assets are 52% more salient than their rivals4, i.e. they are much more likely to spring to mind when consumers are shopping within the category.
+Consider how Corona comes to mind at a beach bar, thanks to the lime.
 Or how a tin of Pringles pops into your head on the way to the confectionary aisle.
-Creating a brand that is salient (comes to mind) at purchase or consumption is one of the most important factors in how brands grow, DBAs help get you there.
+Creating a brand that is salient, i.e. comes to mind at purchase or consumption, is one of the most essential factors in how brands grow.
+Distinctive Brand Assets help get you there.

 Types of Distinctive Brand Assets

-While Distinctive Brand Assets (or DBAs) can manifest from any of the human senses, the majority of DBAs are visual in nature, with a small but increasing number of audio assets.
-While not an exhaustive or mutually exclusive list, here we break down the main types.
+While Distinctive Brand Assets can manifest from any of the human senses, the majority of DBAs are visual in nature, with a small but increasing number of audio assets.
+Here we break down the most common types.

 Logo

-The obvious place to start.
-So often the most recognisable brand asset driven by their usage and prominence as well as the fact they normally form part of the lockup with the brand name.
-A well embedded logo allows for creative usage, flexibility and opens the door to colours and shapes playing wider roles.
+The obvious place to start, logos are often the most recognisable brand asset driven by their usage and prominence.
+A well-embedded logo with depth and other features allows for creative usage and flexibility, opening the door for colours, shapes or even characters to play wider roles.

 Logos-2